TUKITUKI CATCHMENT - Healthier water in the Tukituki catchment

 What do we want to fix?

 During summer, low flows and higher temperatures mean that toxic algae can form in the Tukituki river.
 This is a risk for humans and dogs and affects the recreational aspect of the lower reaches of the river.
-Better water quality can also help the trout fishery.
+Better water quality can also help fish and other stream life.

 What do we want to do?